 Eretmochelys imbricata).
 Then, in a second initiative, a further 20 turtles in the Sergipe/Alagoas sedimentary basin were also fitted with tracking units.
 These studies have increased the number of hawksbill sea turtles and olive ridley sea turtles monitored by satellite telemetry by around 280% and 400%, respectively.

 Integrated action between seismic companies and research groups in Brazil is significantly increasing the effectiveness of research efforts, boosting monitoring routines and capacity for analysis.
-The continuity of the research will serve to increase our knowledge about these endangered species.
-The project aims to establish and maintain a robust database that the project partners can use to guide spatial evaluations regarding overlapping areas of use of turtles and seismic surveys.
+The continuity of the research will serve to increase our knowledge about these species.
+The project will build and maintain a robust database that the project partners can use to guide spatial evaluations regarding areas of use of turtles for further enhancements in the planning of seismic surveys.

-In the future, research on spatial ecology should be integrated with other techniques, such as genetics, stable isotopes and habitat modeling, thus expanding the possibilities for interpretation and use of information, and reducing the knowledge gap regarding the marine life-phase of these turtles.
+In the future, research on spatial ecology should be integrated with other techniques, such as genetics, stable isotopes and habitat modeling, thus expanding the possibilities for interpretation and use of information, and ensuring greater, fact-based understanding of the marine life-phase of these turtles.

 Using satellite telemetry olive ridley, loggerhead and hawksbill turtles are being tracked from nesting areas in Brazil across a wide oceanic area.